 THE ACTORS STUDIO

 The Actors Studio was located a few blocks away from Jimmy Ray’s, in a converted church on 44th Street between 9th and 10th Avenue.
 The first time I went there was to audition for their annual Christmas show.
-I got a part in it and loved being able to call The Actors Studio my creative home for the month or so that we rehearsed there.
+I got a part in it and loved being able to call The Actors Studio my creative home.
 Part of the payment for performing in this show was becoming an ‘Observer’ at The Actors Studio.

 Being an Observer was a passport to attend all of the Tuesday and Friday sessions moderated by either Lee Strasberg or Elia Kazan.
 It meant you didn’t have to go through the arduous audition process to become a member.
-Since I was also enrolled in Strasberg’s private class at his Institute in Union Square my entire week was filled with a frenzy of activity: Strasberg classes twice a week, Actors Studio sessions twice a week plus my obligations as a student at Circle in the Square; movement, voice and scene study classes.
-Harvey Keitel (Pulp Fiction, Mean Streets, The Piano) was in my class at the Strasberg Institute and was also a member of the Actors Studio (he had to audition more than 10 times to become a member and is now co-president with Al Pacino and Ellen Burstyn).
+Since I was also training in Strasberg’s private class at his Institute in Union Square, my entire week was filled with a frenzy of activity: Strasberg classes twice a week, Actors Studio sessions twice a week plus my obligations as a student at Circle in the Square; movement, voice and scene study classes.
+Harvey Keitel (Pulp Fiction, Mean Streets, The Piano) was in my class at the Strasberg Institute and was also a member of the Actors Studio.
 Harvey helped me feel at ease in the ultra elite atmosphere of place.
 At one of my first sessions he introduced me to two time Oscar winner Shelley Winters.
 During the introduction he mentioned that I was her namesake.
-She looked at us like we were crazy and said that that detail just made her feel old.
+She looked at us like we were crazy and said that that information just made her feel old.
 Ouch!

 The entrance to the Actors Studio was through a rickety basement door that opened onto a small parlor.
 Every wall was covered with photographs, news articles and posters of actors and actresses who had made the place famous.
 There was a tiny hallway with ROMEO and JULIET designated bathrooms.
 The office was right next to the entrance and on session days security was tight; not for weapons, but for non-members.
 In order to experience a session you had to be a member, be invited by a member, be an observer, or be a special guest artist from another country.
 If the office manager didn’t recognize you, you had to explain what you were doing there and if you didn’t have a good story you simply couldn’t get in.
 Period.
 The excluded included journalists, agents, managers, casting directors and actors who were not hooked up in some way or another with somebody who was a member.
 This protocol set the exclusive tone of the place.
 Even on non-session days, The Actors Studio could be a pretty intimidating place to waltz into.